contagon/handbook/handbook/38-church-policies-and-guidelines.md

 For additional guidelines, see [internet.ChurchofJesusChrist.org](https://internet.churchofjesuschrist.org).

-#### 38.8.21.3 Personal Internet Use
+#### 38.8.19.3 Personal Internet and Social Media Use

-Members are encouraged to use the internet to flood the earth with testimonies of the Savior and His restored gospel.
-Blogs, social networks, and other internet technologies allow members to promote the messages of peace, hope, and joy that accompany faith in Christ.
+The internet and social media have many positive uses.
+Among these are opportunities to share testimonies of the Savior and His restored gospel.
+Blogs, social media, and other internet technologies allow members to promote the messages of peace, hope, and joy that accompany faith in Christ.

-Members should focus on sharing uplifting messages that edify others.
-These messages can come from official Church resources as well as members’ own words, images, and other media.
+Members are encouraged to share uplifting content.
+They should also exemplify civility in all online interactions, including social media.
+They should avoid contention (see [3 Nephi 11:29–30](https://www.churchofjesuschrist.org/study/scriptures/bofm/3-ne/11.29-30?lang=eng#p29); [Doctrine and Covenants 136:23](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/136.23?lang=eng#p23)).

+Members should avoid all statements of prejudice toward others (see [38.6.14](38-church-policies-and-guidelines.md#38614-prejudice)).
+They strive to be Christlike to others at all times, including online, and reflect a sincere respect for all of God’s children.

+Members should not use threatening, bullying, degrading, violent, or otherwise abusive language or images online.
+If online threats of illegal acts occur, law enforcement should be contacted immediately.

 Members should not imply that their messages represent or are sponsored by the Church.

-Members should exemplify civility in all online interactions.

-### 38.8.22 Internet, Satellite, and Video Equipment
+### 38.8.20 Internet, Satellite, and Video Equipment

 Church internet, satellite, and video equipment is to be used only for noncommercial Church purposes.
 Any use must be authorized by the stake presidency or bishopric.